signum-network/signum-xt-wallet-web-demo/README.md

 Good reasons for using Vite, can be read [here](https://vitejs.dev/guide/why.html#the-problems)

 # Deployment
-If you choose the modern tooling method, just run `npm run build` - it creates an optimized static site in `./dist`, that can be hosted anywhere.
+If you choose the modern tooling method, just run `npm run build` - it creates an optimized static site in `./dist` folder, that can be hosted anywhere.

 # Good to know (Tips)
 SignumJS is entirely written in Typescript.
 Using modern tooling, i.e. decent IDEs like VSCode or WebStorm and package manager will give you full support of typing, making development with SignumJS easier and more productive.